+Imagine a spring landscape.
 What comes to mind?
 Most of you probably think of scenes of fresh green leaves, newly bloomed flowers, and a verdant landscape coming to life.

-Those are accurate, but only partial representations of the spring season.
+Those are accurate but only partial representations of the spring season.
 What spring really is, is a time of transition.
 Where I live, in interior Alaska, spring is a time of melting snow shifting to bare ground, to new growth, and eventually, summer.

 Spring, to me, is a time of change.
 And in photography, we can embrace that with our images.
 This article is full of spring landscape photography tips to help you make the most of this season.

 The best lenses and best camera for spring landscape photography are… whatever you own.
 When it comes to gear, seasonal landscape photography is no different from any other type of landscape photography.

-Early Spring Landscape Photography—Embrace creativity
+Early Spring Landscape Photography—Embrace Creativity

 Rivers aside, this is not a colorful time of year.
 As I sorted through my Lightroom catalog looking for images to accompany this article, I found I had very few shots from the early days of spring.
 Because, frankly, it tends to be brown.

-A mud puddle of recently melted snow may not be particularly interesting at first glance, but what if it holds reflections?
-Suddenly that puddle gets a lot more interesting.
+And there is my first piece of advice for photographing the days of early spring: be creative.
+A mud puddle of recently melted snow may not be particularly interesting at first glance.
+But if it holds reflections, suddenly, that puddle gets a lot more interesting.

-Done right, purposeful blurs will create painterly images, or abstractions of color and light from an otherwise bland, brown landscape.
+Done right, purposeful blurs will create painterly images or abstractions of color and light from an otherwise bland, brown landscape.

-In the early spring, when the world looks a bit sad and brown, you need to break away from the typical formulas of landscape photography, and create new things.
+In the early spring, when the world looks a bit sad and brown, you need to break away from the typical formulas of landscape photography and create new things.

 Early spring is also a time of drama as spring storms roll through the landscape.
 When the meadows and forests are still brown, you can often look to the skies to find drama.

 Last, using a remote shutter release, shoot one shot after the other and cross your fingers that lightning pops while your shutter is open.
-The image below is a five second exposure stopped down to f22 at ISO 100.
+The image below is a five-second exposure stopped down to f/22 at ISO 100.

-Mid-Spring Landscape Photography—Find the Colour
+Mid-Spring Landscape Photography—Find the Color

 This constant change is a blessing and a curse when it comes to photography.
 Some of my best spring landscape images have been made during the crazy weather of the season.

-We woke after a cold night to 10cm of snow on our tents and the surrounding tundra.
-But the sun had emerged and the landscape was bright and beautiful.
+We woke after a cold night to 10 cm of snow on our tents and the surrounding tundra.
+But the sun had emerged, and the landscape was bright and beautiful.

 Step Forward, Step Back